GRIS-UdeM/SpatGRIS-legacy/README.md

-#Octogris2
+#SpatGris

-Octogris2 is a multichannel sound spatialization plug-in (up to 8 sources / 16 speakers) available in Audio Unit and VST formats.
+SpatGRIS is a multichannel sound spatialization plug-in (up to 8 sources / 16 speakers) available in Audio Unit and VST formats.
 The free and open-source plug-in allows movement of multichannel sound sources on a variable set of speakers.
 Modes of grouped movement and a trajectory system are provided for spatialization of stereo and multichannel sources.

 You can find the manual at this address: https://sourceforge.net/projects/octogris/files/Manuals/

 ========

-Copyright (C) 2014  GRIS-UdeM, octogris@gmail.com
+Copyright (C) 2016  GRIS-UdeM, octogris@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by